Hardware-Level QoS Enforcement Features: Technologies, Use Cases, and Research Challenges: Hardware-based QoS Enforcement Features and their Origins

 In more recent years, chip manufacturers have started to implement cache and memory bandwidth management features in hardware.
 Intel refers to these features as Intel Resource Director Technology (RDT)~\cite{intel_corporation_intel_2019}, while AMD calls their implementation AMD Platform Quality of Service Extensions (QoSE)~\cite{advanced_micro_devices_inc_amd64_2022}.
 The features allow practitioners to tune hardware to the specific needs of their workloads and thus achieve improved efficiency through reduced interference.

+This article's scope focuses on x86-based implementations of hardware-level QoS enforcement.
+However, outside the domain of x86 processors, similar features have been implemented in the ARM ecosystem by Cavium (now Marvell)~\cite{wang_swap_2017} as proprietary features of their processors.
+More recently, official ARM support for QoS enforcement features has been made available through the Memory System Resource Partitioning and Monitoring (MPAM) technology~\cite{arm_limited_arm_2024}.
+Additionally, efforts have been made to introduce similar features to RISC-V platforms~\cite{zhang_labeled_2022}.

-This section discusses the causes of performance unpredictability originating in shared resource congestion.
+The remainder of this section discusses the causes of performance unpredictability originating in shared resource congestion.
 This requires an insight into the architecture of modern multi-core processors, as well as how they implement the specific resource of interest.
-Additionally, the inner workings of the dynamic resource control mechanisms of modern processors are discussed.
+Additionally, the inner workings of the dynamic resource control mechanisms of modern x86 processors are discussed.